-The Landscape DSE shall consider any Context Sensitive Solutions (CSS) developed in previous design phases as a basis for the design approach to a project.
-The Designer shall identify the need and purpose, while incorporating design standards, flexibility, safety, aesthetics, environmental stewardship, and community sensitivity with the goal of constructing safe roadways that improve mobility, while enhancing the qualities of place.
+The Landscape Design Section Engineer (Landscape DSE) shall consider any Context Sensitive Solutions (CSS) developed in previous design phases as a basis for the design approach to a project.
+Through the landscape design, the Designer shall identify the need and purpose, while incorporating design standards, flexibility, safety, aesthetics, environmental stewardship and community sensitivity with the goal of constructing safe roadways that improve mobility, while enhancing the qualities of place.
+The landscape design approach for the project should be clearly described in the Concept Report narrative.
+Key site features and landscape opportunity areas should be clearly indicated with hatching and labels on 30% design plans.